-Timeframes for updates and data protocols are left to individual contributors, often resulting in one city having up-to-date information while another area may be lacking details because there isn’t anyone willing to maintain the data.
+Timeframes for updates and data protocols are left to individual contributors.
+As a result, one city may have up-to-date information while another area may be lacking details because the data hasn't been consistently maintained.
 Users have no practical way to verify if the map is current.

 2. Technical Support

 Open source maps typically do not use a layered approach to map data.
-For example, OSM uses a single layer with tags.
+For example, OpenStreetMap (OSM) uses a single layer with tags.
 This can make it very difficult for users to refine map attributes that are important to their particular application.

 Using open source maps is a popular practice, but a potentially risky one given the possible pitfalls.
 While partnering with a reputable reseller such as ADCi puts these fears to rest, making an informed decision is important.